 No JRPG has played this trope as bluntly as Shin Megami Tensei II.
 God is the final boss and when you kill him he tells the player that they have committed the ultimate sin.
 To be fair, he is an evil tyrant in the game who treats humanity as his plaything.If you go the Law path, Satan himself allies with you to judge God.
 Yes, thatSatan.

 Note: in the Shin Megami Tensei series, Satan and Lucifer are two different beings.
-Lucifer is the Devil and Satan an archangel of sorts.
+Lucifer is the Devil and Satan the Archangel of Judgment.
 Shin Megami Tensei is the trope namer for Louis Cypher after all.

 The first Disgaea game by Nippon Ichi for PS2.
 Rage against the heaven-type planet, anyway.
 Since it is a paradise and it does have angels, it probably counts.